Akash-Sharma-1/DashTerm/README.md

 The definition of a work management system itself varies quite differently across devs, orgs and groups.
 >*DashTerm could become a personalised plug-play TUI tool for everyone to manage their work effectively and enhance their productivity with plugins they feel empowered with .*

-Achieving this humoungous task, is only a possiblity with your contributions to this project through bug reporting, proposing enhacements, documenting, code contributing and much more.
+Achieving this humongous task, is only a possiblity with your contributions to this project through bug reporting, proposing enhacements, documenting, code contributing and much more.

 ## License